 Explain the risks of moral hazard and adverse selection when using insurance to mitigate operational risks.

 Moral hazard is the risk that the existence of the insurance contract will cause the bank to behave differently than it otherwise would.
-This changed behaviour increases the risks to the insurance company.
+This changed behavior increases the risks to the insurance company.
 Insurance companies typically deal with moral hazard in several ways:

 Deductible: bank is responsible for bearing the first portion of the loss

 Coinsurance provision: insurance company pays a predetermined percentage (< 100%) of losses in excess of the deductible.

 Policy limit: limit on the total liability of insurer